i-anton/parallel-amp-demos/README.md

 2. Download SFML (tested on version 2.5.1)
 3. Copy folder "SFML-2.5.1" to "packages" folder
 4. Try to build
-5. Copy to runnable exe files from "SFML-2.5.1/bin"
+5. Copy files from "SFML-2.5.1/bin" to release folder
 6. Run the project

 Currently only supported build with Visual Studio (tested on Visual C++ 15)